ananyakotia/ananyakotia.github.io/_posts/2018-06-13-other-writing.markdown

 ---

 ### Policy
-- 2018, <a href="https://www.epw.in/journal/2018/9/perspectives/should-states-target-3-fiscal-deficit.html" style="color:#e25440;font-weight: bold;">Should States Target a 3% Fiscal Deficit?</a>
+- 2018, <a href="https://www.epw.in/journal/2018/9/perspectives/should-states-target-3-fiscal-deficit.html" style="color:#e25440;font-weight: bold;">Should States Target a 3% Fiscal Deficit?</a>, Economics and Political Weekly.
     * with Rathin Roy
 <br/>
 <br/>